ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 ## Summary

 PyTorch provides an amazing framework with an awesome community that can support us in our DL journey.
 We introduce introduce PyTorch with Logistic Regression & in the next article you'll some more traditional use cases of PyTorch; We'll be implementing a single layer Neural Network from scratch as well as creating some 'strange' networks to give you a good idea how Dynamic Compute graphs make PyTorch so powerful.

+Before we begin, you should know that the PyTorch's [documentation](http://pytorch.org/docs/master/) and [tutorials](http://pytorch.org/tutorials/) are stored separately.
+And sometimes they may not converge due to the rapid speed of development and version changes.
+So feel free to investigate the [source code](https://github.com/pytorch/pytorch), if you feel so.
+[PyTorch Forums](https://discuss.pytorch.org/) are another great place to get your doubts cleared up.
+If you do however have any doubts/queries regarding our examples or in general, do let us know on the [FloydHub Forum](https://forum.floydhub.com/), we'll be happy to help.

 We hope you enjoyed this Introduction to PyTorch.
 If you'd like to share your feedback (cheers, bug fix, typo and/or improvements), please leave us a comment on our super active [forum](https://forum.floydhub.com/) or tweet us [@FloydHub_](https://twitter.com/FloydHub_).